-Dr. John Dooley became the Chief Executive Officer (CEO) for the Virginia Tech Foundation, Inc., on July 1, 2012, following ten years as Virginia Tech’s Vice President for Outreach and International Affairs.
-As the Foundation’s CEO, he provides leadership and management to maximizing the benefit of Virginia Tech’s private assets in support of university programs and initiatives.
-Previous leadership positions at Virginia Tech include: Associate Provost for University Outreach (2001-2003), Assistant Dean of the College of Human Resources and Education (1996-2001), Associate Director, Virginia Cooperative Extension (1995-2001), Executive Director of the Virginia 4-H Foundation (1991-1995), and Director of the Northern Virginia 4-H Educational Center (1982-1991).
+Dr. John Dooley became the chief executive officer (CEO) for the Virginia Tech Foundation Inc. on July 1, 2012, following 10 years as Virginia Tech’s vice president for Outreach and International Affairs.
+As CEO, he provides leadership and management to maximizing the benefit of Virginia Tech’s private assets in support of university programs and initiatives.
+Previous leadership positions at Virginia Tech include: associate provost for University Outreach (2001-03), assistant dean of the College of Human Resources and Education (1996-2001), associate director, Virginia Cooperative Extension (1995-2001), executive director of the Virginia 4-H Foundation (1991-95), and director of the Northern Virginia 4-H Educational Center (1982-91).

 Jim Archer ‘72

 Richardson Carpenter ‘67